deeepwin/experience/_posts/2022-09-22-compare-yahoo-intraday-with-daily-prices.markdown

 ## Background

 There is not much information on the internet in how Yahoo daily closing prices are calculated and how they compare to the intraday data.
-At the NYSE daily closing price is determine by an [closing auction] (https://www.nyse.com/article/nyse-closing-auction-insiders-guide).
+At the NYSE daily closing price is determine by an [closing auction](https://www.nyse.com/article/nyse-closing-auction-insiders-guide).
 In this article we make an attempt to compare real data.
 The goal ist to compare:

 1) The day end prices of historical intraday data such as 1m, 5m and 30m data to the daily closing prices
 2) Compare live intraday data with the historical intraday data